aws-robotics/aws-robomaker-robotics-curriculum/intro-ros-ros2/_modules/mod-1d-details-package.md

 More information can be found [roslaunch XML documentation](http://wiki.ros.org/roslaunch/XML).

-Common errors are related to the XML file not being properly formatted, including forgetting to close the tag either in-line with `<node ... />` or `<node ...> </node>`.
+Common errors related to the XML file not being properly formatted include forgetting to close the tag either in-line with `<node ... />` or `<node ...> </node>`.

-## Other elements
+## Other parts

-There are other parts that are not in the example, but are useful to know, especially thinking about expanding what ROS provides.
+There are other parts that are not in the example but are useful to know, especially when thinking about expanding what ROS provides.
 In particular, we have used existing messages.
 Sometimes a new custom-message must be defined.
 Such declarations need to be included in the `CMakeLists.txt` and in a new folder called `msg/`.
 See the [creating a msg tutorial](https://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv#Creating_a_msg) for full details.

 -------
 What we learned so far allows us to achieve robotic behaviors.
 Before moving on to the next module that will look at some other ROS components and tools available, [let's assess the understanding about ROS publish/subscribe]({{ site.baseurl }}{% link _modules/mod-1e-assessment.md %}).